 - In the age of online gaming where one has to have an account to play a game, it's not uncommon to find people with Sock Puppet / Alternate accounts.
 Due to the nature of this, please keep all examples in this section to general practices and notable instances.

 - Players in an MMORPG might have a puppet account used simply as storage for excess items.
-These were often called "Bank" alts, depending on the game.
+These were often called "Bank" alts or mules, depending on the game.
 Sometimes a guild might actually pay for an extra account just to act as an extra storage for items.

 - This practice isn't just limited to free-to-play games, mind you.
 Some players might have a "dummy" account just to be a Griefer.
 This is a special form of GIFT - because even if a player is anonymous, if they can actually get banned, one would not want to lose all that time and effort they invested into their account.
 On a sock puppet?
 They got nothing to lose.
 Many of the worst Griefers out there are people on a dummy account just making the players' lives hell.